thealliancenow/thealliancenow.github.io/source/actions/2016-11-16-thank-your-representative.html.markdown

 image_credit: "Wikimedia Commons"
 ---

 If your Congressional Representative has spoken out against bigotry or hatred, send them a thank you note.
+They're working tirelessly for us, and it's a long road ahead.